Hard Edge Statistics of Products of P\'olya Ensembles and Shifted GUE's: Preliminaries: Random Matrix Model

 In~\cite{Kieburg2019}, we have proven that any product random matrix $GXG^*$ with $X$ a polynomial ensemble on the Hermitian matrices and $G$ a P\'olya ensemble on ${\rm Gl}(n,\mathbb{C})$ yields again a polynomial ensemble on the Hermitian matrices.
 Say $K_n$ has been the kernel for the matrix $X$, then the new kernel has the simple form~\cite[Proposition IV.8]{Kieburg2019}

+Please, recall the definition~\eqref{chi.def} of $\chi^{(n)}$.
 The contour of $\tilde{z}$ encircles the origin counter-clockwise.
 This formula is certainly also true for the case of $X=H-nx\eins_n$ with $H$ being a GUE and $x\in\mathbb{R}$.
 Similar transformation formulas have been derived for sums of random matrices~\cite{Kieburg2017, CKW2015,Kuijlaars2016,KR2016} as well as otherkinds of products of random matrices~\cite{KK2019,CKW2015,Kuijlaars2016,KKS2016}.

 When applying Eq.~\eqref{kerneltrafo} onto the kernel~\eqref{GUEkernel} with $(a_1,a_2)\to(a_1,a_2)+nx\eins_n$, we cannot easily interchange the order of the integrals in any representation of the contour integral.
 For this we need to start with the original contour for $z$ and shift it slightly to $z\in\mathbb{R}-i{\rm sign}(\tilde{a}_2)\epsilon$ with $\epsilon>0$.
 This shift guarantees that the exponential function $\exp[-i\tilde{a}_2z/a]$ becomes absolutely integrable in $a$ about the origin $a\to0$.
 The integrability for $a\to\infty$ is given by $\omega^{(n)}$.
 Applying the definition~\eqref{Iomegan} and~\eqref{Komegan}, the kernel for $G(H-nx\eins_n)G^*$ is